Buddy System for international students

 Making students comfortable by providing friendly, practical and competent assistance upon arrival

-To resolve students’ issues about university and the Australian culture and lifestyle
+To resolve students’ issues about the university and Australian culture and lifestyle

 To ease cultural transition for an international student, Canadian universities have customised their buddy program according to various interest levels such as: